Thank you for the photographs

 Thank you to Sue, my wife

 Thank you for her endless support in this enterprise.
-Thank you for never complaining however many hundreds of times she has been asked, “What do you think of this?”
+Thank you for never complaining however many hundreds of times you have been asked, “What do you think of this?”
 “What do you think I should do about that?”
 “Do you know how this works in Word?”
 Do you know where my pencil/notebook/scorecard/camera/memory stick is?”
 Can you read through this paragraph for me please?”
 What do you think of it?”
 “Are you sure?”

 And that is just when I am writing a post.
 When I am off to the cricket it is, “Should I take my umbrella?” (“Yes.”)
 “Where is my pencil/notebook/scorecard/camera/flask?”